Atropine: Nature’s Powerful Aid in Critical Care

 Family Apiaceae (Carrot family) Apiaceae (Carrot family)

-Origins Europe and North Africa Europe and southwest Asia
+Origins Europe and North Africa Europe and Southwest Asia

 Flower colour White White, chocolate